 The adjustable inserts can be relied on for overnight use.
-And because I have a heavy wetter, I would usually add another piece of an insert to boost absorbency.
-Pairing the Imagine Baby insert with any of the inserts in my stash would make it last for 4-6 hours overnight.
+And because I have a heavy wetter child, I would usually add another piece of an insert to boost absorbency.
+Pairing the Imagine Baby insert with any of the inserts in my stash would make it last for 4 to 6 hours overnight.

 How Is The Drying Time

-The cover and the insert after spinning them dry would usually take 12-16 hours to air dry.
-It’s an average time, in my opinion, just nice before I ran out of cloth diapers in my stash.
+The cover and the insert after spinning them dry would usually take 12 to 16 hours to air dry.
+It’s an average time, just nice before I ran out of cloth diapers in my stash.

 Is It Leakproof?

-This pocket cloth diaper does not have gussets on the sides which prevent leaks, but I haven’t experienced any leaking UNLESS the OsoCosy Prefolds is inside the pockets.
-I sometimes run out of inserts because of erratic washing schedule, so I am left with no choice but to use prefolds that are not meant for toddlers who are heavy wetters.
+This pocket cloth diaper does not have gussets on the sides which prevent leaks, but I have experienced none leaking UNLESS the OsoCosy Prefolds* was inside the pockets.
+I sometimes ran out of inserts because of my erratic washing schedule, so I have to use prefolds that are not meant for toddlers who are heavy wetters.

 How Is The Quality

-After using it for nine months, the inserts remain stain-free and immaculate white.
-The cover has no signs of a tear as well.
-All buttons are still intact, and it looks as though it can handle frequent washing and spinning, so I do not worry about it ripping out anytime soon.
+After using it for nine months, the inserts remained stain-free and immaculate white.
+The cover had no signs of a tear as well.
+All buttons were still intact, and it looked as though it can handle frequent washing and spinning, so I do not worry about it ripping out.

 How To Wash It